matter-labs/era-contracts/docs/Overview.md

 Separate facet, whose only function is providing `view` and `pure` methods.
 It also implements [diamond loupe](https://eips.ethereum.org/EIPS/eip-2535#diamond-loupe) which makes managing facets easier.
+This contract, similar to `DiamondCutFaucet` must never be frozen.

 #### GovernanceFacet